 Important: Check Your State Listing Carefully -- Each State Has Unique Mail Ballot Requirements.

-First-time voters, including those who have not voted in a previous Federal election or who have never voted in their county of residence in a Federal election, must present voter ID.
+The Help America Vote Act specifically imposes voter identification requirements under certain circumstances.
+First-time voters since the law was enacted in 2002, including those who have not voted in a previous Federal election or who have never voted in their county of residence in a Federal election, must present voter ID.

 Additional Help Obtaining a Voter ID

-If you need help obtaining an ID or have questions, please call the Election Protection Hotline:
+If you need help obtaining an ID or have questions, please call VoteRiders toll-free Voter ID Helpline: